- Home

 Some employers will pay apprentices for the time they spend in class, especially when classroom instruction happens at the work site or during normal work hours.
 However, it is not required that the employer pay you for class time.
 Additionally, you’ll receive wages for your training on-the-job while you earn as you learn.

 You’ll take classes at the Community College System of New Hampshire campus closest to you or to the business sponsoring the apprenticeship.
-In some situations, the college may provide the instruction through online learning, on-site at your employer, or in a traditional classroom setting on campus.
+In some situations, the college may provide the instruction through online learning, on-site at your employer or in a traditional classroom setting on campus.

 Apprenticeships can begin at the age of 16, but some employers have a minimum age requirement of 18.
 Apprentices must be able to physically perform the essential functions of the occupation such as lifting, sitting, walking, standing, etc. Some employers may require some form of pre-employment screening.
 Previous work experience or education is often not required.